hyperledger/fabric/docs/source/msp.rst

 Adding MSPs to channels
 -----------------------

-For information about how to add MSPs to a channel (including the decision of whether to bootstrap ordering nodes with a system channel genesis block), check out :doc:`create_channel/create_channel_overview`.
+For information about how to add MSPs to a channel, check out :doc:`create_channel/create_channel_overview`.

 Best practices